pynovel-creator/pynovel-4/README.md

 The key name of the loaded file in `image` dictionary or stored a path to the file in string format in `image` dictionary.
-(If you type color in it, you can fill the scene, if you aren't call it the screen is red colored.
+(If you type color in it, you can fill the scene by color, if you aren't call it the screen is red colored.)

 `surface`